girdeux31/easyPhysi/README.md

 Use `set` method in an instanciated body to define its property and define its value according to its type.
 See value types in [Section](#sec-property-types).

 > [!NOTE]
 > Units are up to the user.
-Eventhough SI is recommended, other systems can be used provided that different units are consistent.
+Even though SI is recommended, other systems can be used provided that different units are consistent.

 > [!NOTE]
 > Force and energy cannot be defined as properties since each force and energy is defined by its own formula, see [Section](#sec-property-nondefined).